user profile avatar

 Bio

 Student in Psychology and Public Health, Part-Time Essay/Writing Coach, & Singing Volunteer Dreaming to Become the Best Advocate for Pediatric Oncology Patients One Day!
 For this mission, I am currently focusing on my studies in gaining in-depth knowledge about Infection Control & Prevention and Mental Health in Public Health.
-In near future, I plan to dedicate myself in patient care and nursing to dedicate myself and to build connections with patients and their families.
+In near future, I plan to dedicate myself in patient care and nursing to build connections with patients and their families.

 Education